White House Officials Worried Freezing Ukraine Aid Could Break The Law

 The funds Trump wanted to freeze had to be used by Sept.
 30, Sandy said.
 If they weren't, "they basically expire and they return to the Treasury."

-A new summary released by the House Budget Committee earlier on Tuesday described how the first official act to stop $250 million in security assistance took place on July 25th in a letter signed by an OMB official.
+A new summary released by the House Budget Committee earlier on Tuesday describes how the first official act to stop $250 million in security assistance took place on July 25 in a letter signed by an OMB official.

-Democrats on the House and Senate appropriations committees warned the Trump administration in an Aug.
-3 letter that any such hold could constitute an "illegal impoundment" of funds, the new document said.
+Democrats on the House and Senate Appropriations committees warned the Trump administration in an Aug.
+3 letter that any such hold could constitute an "illegal impoundment" of funds, the new document says.

 That echoed the concerns that Sandy said he and some colleagues voiced inside the administration.